-Unlimited Potential Community Services School Jurisdiction #9272 The 3-Year Education Plan commencing August 23, 2023 for Unlimited Potential Community Services Schools was prepared under the direction of the Board in accordance with its responsibilities under the Private Schools Regulation and the Education Grants Regulation.
+Unlimited Potential Community Services School Jurisdiction #9272 The 3-Year Education Plan commencing August 24, 2024 for Unlimited Potential Community Services Schools was prepared under the direction of the Board in accordance with its responsibilities under the Private Schools Regulation and the Ministerial Grants Regulation.
 This document was developed in the context of the provincial government's business and fiscal plans.
 The Board has used its performance results, to the best of its abilities, to develop the education plan and is committed to implementing the strategies contained within the plan to improve student learning and results.

-The Board approved this Three Year Education Plan for 2023-2026 on April 25, 2023.
+The Board approved this Three Year Education Plan for 2024-2027 on May 28, 2024.

 Created by:

-Kelly Milliken Principal
+Kelly Milliken Principal XMilliken

-Darcy Petrovic CEO
+Darcy Petrovic CEO Note the second

-Signed by:

-Mr. John Watson
+Signed by: Mr. John Watson J Wd

-President

-Unlimited Potential Community Services Board of Directors
+The state of the s